Lewis-Ryan-02/union_shop/requiraments.md

   - Subscribe button clears the field.
 - Tests:
   - At least one widget test for each breakpoint asserting arrangement type (Column vs Row or expected widget tree).
-  - Golden or screenshot tests for mobile, tablet, desktop widths (recommended).
+  - Golden or screenshot tests for mobile, desktop widths (recommended).
 - Documentation:
   - Code comments or a README explaining breakpoints and where to change them.
 - Backwards compatibility: imports unchanged for footer usage.